9918Shivam/Star_schema_sales_dashboard/README.md

 ## ❓ Frequently Asked Interview Questions About This Project

 **Q: What problem did you solve?**

-A: Fragmented sales data across 5 Excel files with no unified view.
+Ans: Fragmented sales data across 5 Excel files with no unified view.
 Built a Star Schema model and dashboard so management can track sales by product, state, manager, and payment mode in real time.

 **Q: Why did you use a Star Schema?**

 Ans: Star Schema separates facts (transactions) from dimensions (products, states, payments), which makes Power BI queries faster, relationships cleaner, and the model easier to maintain and scale.

 **Q: What insights did you find?**

 Ans: Gujarat leads in revenue, Kuldeep Pandey is the top manager, T-Shirts are the best-selling sub-product, and Net Banking + COD are dominant payment methods.

 **Q: How is this different from just making charts in Excel?**

 Ans: Power BI with a Star Schema creates a relational model — all 5 tables are connected.
 A single slicer (e.g., State = Gujarat) filters every visual simultaneously, which is impossible to replicate cleanly in Excel.

 **Q: What would you improve if given more data?**

 Ans: Add a full year of data to detect seasonality, include a customer dimension for cohort analysis, and build a forecasting model using Power BI's AI visuals.

 ## 📄 License